Is AJ Back on the market?

 Does this scenario feel good or not so good?

 Relevance: Just because I provide dating and relationship advice doesn’t mean I want to date or be in a relationship.
+(Right now.)

 For those who’ve wondered why I am single, there you have it.